Gadikota Srikanth Reddy: Third term (2014–2019)

 Despite a huge TDP wave Gadikota still managed to get a majority of over 30000+ but his party YSRCP failed to form Government.

 Fourth term (2019–2024)

 Gadikota Srikanth Reddy emerged victorious in Rayachoti again with a majority over 30000 and he also secured himself as Chief Whip of Andhra Pradesh Government as well as District President of Annamayya.

+Family history

+Gadikota family maintained strong political dominance in Ramapuram mandal, consistently securing majority support and holding influence in local and assembly-level politics from the 1970s onward.
+Beginning with the rise of Gadikota Ramasubba Reddy and later carried forward by Gadikota Dwarakanath Reddy, Gadikota Mohan Reddy, and Srikanth Reddy himself, the family established a lasting political presence in the region.
+Representing Rayachoti for multiple consecutive terms, Srikanth Reddy and his father strengthened this legacy through his victories in 1999, 2004, 2009, 2012, 2014, and 2019.
+Known for his role as Government Chief Whip and his influence within the YSR Congress Party, he became a central figure in regional politics while carrying forward a political tradition that had dominated Ramapuram mandal since 1972.

+Post-2024 Political Career

+Gadikota Srikanth Reddy, after the 2024 election setback, was appointed as the party General Secretary of the YSR Congress Party.
+Following his electoral loss, he transitioned into a key organizational role within the party, continuing to hold significant influence in internal strategy and leadership coordination.

 Personal life

-Gadikota Srikanth Reddy was born in 1971 in Tirumala to Gadikota Mohan Reddy and Krishnamma.
+Gadikota Srikanth Reddy was born in 1973 in Tirupati to Gadikota Mohan Reddy and Krishnamma.
 He pursued his education up to the intermediate level in Kadapa.
 Later, he transitioned to Bangalore for his university studies.
 Subsequently, he relocated to the United States, where he dedicated 11 years to the IT sector.
 In 2001, he entered into matrimony with Lalitha and promptly returned to India, demonstrating a pronounced inclination towards the realm of politics.
 Gadikota Srikanth Reddy served as the Congress Youth President under the leadership of Y.S.
 Rajasekhara Reddy.
 He has two children, one son and one daughter.